HugoDaniel/hugodaniel.com/content/posts/2021-01-30-the-life-of-a-web-component-state-in-shadow.md

 What if custom tags could be used for the application state?

-Thinking about a simple todo app that gets rendered like this:
+For instance, consider a simple todo app that gets rendered like this:

 ```HTML
 <html><body>